Overview of Cognitive Behavior Therapy Tracks

 (A) Anxiety Disorders Center

 The CBT intern will spend the majority of their time at the Anxiety Disorders Center during one of their four-month rotations.
 The Anxiety Disorders Center (ADC) is an outpatient clinic specializing in the cognitive-behavioral treatment of anxiety, mood, and obsessive-compulsive spectrum disorders.
 Interns will provide outpatient CBT to the clinic’s patients, including accelerated (daily) exposure therapy sessions to patients with moderate to severe anxiety disorders and OCD and co-facilitating an adolescent transdiagnostic group.
 Interns will also complete assessments of new patients utilizing structured diagnostic interviews and well-validated self-report measures.
-The ADC employs state of the art technology and assessment tools, including virtual reality technology, evidence based computerized assessment of treatment progress, which the interns will use in their patient care.
+The ADC employs evidence based computerized assessment of treatment progress, which the interns will use in their patient care.
 In addition, interns will have the opportunity to contribute to research, gain experience in program development, and provide specialized CBT consultation services to other departments of the Institute of Living.
-The ADC provides services across the lifespan, although each of the two CBT interns will be assigned predominantly to either adult or children/adolescent cases.
+The ADC provides services across the lifespan, although the child CBT intern will be assigned predominantly to children/adolescent cases.

 (B) Connecticut Children’s Pediatric Psychology

-The CBT intern will spend four months providing consultation and brief therapy intervention to pediatric patients at Connecticut Children’s Medical Center (CCMC), a multi-specialty academic medical center.
-Interns can expect to participate in multidisciplinary evaluations to observe and then demonstrate the role of a psychologist alongside other pediatric specialists, providing a unified and coordinated approach to care.
+The CBT intern will spend four months providing consultation and brief therapy intervention to pediatric patients at Connecticut Children’s Medical Center, a multi-specialty academic medical center.
+Interns can expect to complete focused psychological consultations to patients admitted to the inpatient medical floor, provide feedback to other medical providers, engage patients and caregivers in short-term, focused psychotherapeutic interventions while they remain admitted to the hospital setting, and collaborate with other providers on the medical floor.
+Interns can also participate in multidisciplinary evaluations in one of several available ambulatory clinics.
 In addition, interns will carry a small caseload of outpatients over the course of their rotation with emphasis placed on cognitive-behavioral approach to care.
-Patients can be referred through any of the several sub-specialty pediatric clinics throughout CCMC.
-Lastly, interns have the opportunity to complete focused psychological consultations to patients admitted to CCMC and provide feedback to other medical providers.
+Patients can be referred through any of the several sub-specialty pediatric clinics throughout Connecticut Children’s.
 Supervision will be provided for evaluations and treatment encounters along with guidance surrounding multiple roles that can comprise a pediatric psychologist's career and development.
+Decisions about placements in sub-specialty clinics occur upon arrival to internship and are made by pairing intern’s interest with current availability.

-Learn more about the services provided by Connecticut Children's psychology department.
+Information about some of the services provided by Connecticut Children's Medical Center psychology department can be found here: https://www.connecticutchildrens.org/search-specialties/pediatric-psychology

 Finally, the CBT intern will attend pediatric journal club and relevant medical didactics during their time on rotation.